Latest News and Case Studies

 app.livestorm.co/p/65f643dd-beae-4c93-a06c-52008fcebe09

 Logistics company Eddie Stobart has been fined £133,000 after excavation work at its freight port in Widnes exposed staff to asbestos.
 No asbestos survey or staff training had been carried out, and the company failed to report the incident under RIDDOR 2013.
-The company pleaded guilty to breaching Regulation 5 of The Control of Asbestos Regulations 2012 and Regulation 11(1) of The Control of Asbestos Regulations 2012:
+The company pleaded guilty to breaching Regulation 5 of The Control of Asbestos Regulations 2012 and Regulation 11(1) of The Control of Asbestos Regulations 2012.
+(HSE)

 Dutch decommissioning specialist Petrodec has been taken to task by the Petroleum Safety Authority after it failed to remove oil from the Rose pipeline ahead of decommissioning the Amethyst A2D platform in the Southern North Sea.
 A release of “condensate and fire” subsequently arose: